maatinito/docker-clamav/README.md

 * This Container uses a [customized Alpine base](https://hub.docker.com/r/tiredofit/debian) which includes [s6 overlay](https://github.com/just-containers/s6-overlay) enabled for PID 1 Init capabilities, [zabbix-agent](https://zabbix.org) for individual container monitoring, Cron also installed along with other tools (bash,curl, less, logrotate, nano, vim) for easier management.

+This version differs from tiredofit in the configuration where DetectPUA (Potential Unwanted Applications) is desactivated to allows some Excel files with protected cells.

 [Changelog](CHANGELOG.md)